zlahham/tv_kiosks/README.md

 3\.
 Production Secret Keys
 --------------------------

-In production you may choose any method that you prefer to save your environment variables, but for simplicity, you can just place your API keys and your Rails Secret Key Base inside the `config/secrets.yml` file at the last section that is dedicated to the production environment.
+In production, you may choose any method that you prefer to save your environment variables, but for simplicity, you can just place your API keys and your Rails Secret Key Base inside the `config/secrets.yml` file at the last section that is dedicated to the production environment.

 The following snippet provides an example: